Samueljabez/911_Project_datacapstone/README.md

 - **Predictive Modeling:** Built a multi-class classification model to predict emergency type, highlighting challenges such as class imbalance and limited features.
 - **Practical Application:** Insights can help emergency services with **resource allocation, planning, and prioritization**.

-Overall, this project showcases the ability to handle messy real-world data, extract actionable insights, and apply machine learning — forming a solid foundation for more advanced projects like **Recommender Systems** or **Generative AI**.
+Overall, this project showcases the ability to handle messy real-world data, extract actionable insights, and apply machine learning — forming a solid foundation for more advanced projects like **Recommender Systems** or **Generative AI** which i wll be working on next **THANK YOU**